ZebMcKayhan/WireguardManager/README.md

 NOIPV6
 ```
 Then regardless how your peer was imported it will be forced to ipv4 only.

+see rules section for how to add rules for ipv6

+see IPSET section for manage ipv6 IPSET's

+see Yazfi section for setting up YazFi for ipv6

 ## check connection
 Checking connection is usually needed to find out why something is not working properly.